Sexual revolution in 1960s United States: The Women's Movement

-Gay Rights and the "undocumented" sexual revolution
+Gay Rights and the "Undocumented" Sexual Revolution

 Homosexuality was still considered a developmental maladjustment by medical establishments throughout the 1950s and 1960s.
 Prejudices against homosexual behavior were cloaked in the language of medical authority, and homosexuals were unable to argue for the same legal and social rights.

 Homosexuals were sometimes characterized as dangerous and predatory deviants.
-For example, the Florida Legislative Investigation Committee, between 1956 and 1965, sought out these 'deviants' within the public system, with a particular focus upon teachers.
+For example, the Florida Legislative Investigation Committee, between 1956 and 1965, sought out these 'deviants' within the public system, with a particular focus on teachers.
 The persecution of gay teachers was driven by the popular belief that homosexuals could prey on vulnerable young people and recruit them into homosexuality.
 In addition, male homosexuals were often seen as inherently more dangerous (particularly to children) than lesbians, due to stereotypes and societal prejudices.

 In addition, most states had sodomy laws, which made anal sex a crime.
 It was punishable by up to 10 years in prison.
+There were also restrictions on the portrayal of homosexuality in film and television, like the 1934 Hays Film Code, which banned any homosexual characters or acts in film until 1961.
 However, by 1971, the first gay pornographic feature film, Boys in the Sand, was shown at the 55th Street Playhouse in New York City.
 With this movie, the gay community was launched into the sexual revolution and the porn industry.
 Earlier homoerotic films existed, especially in Europe, as early as 1908.
 These films were underground and sold in discreet channels.

-The gay rights movement was less popular in the 1960s than later decades, but it still engaged in public protest and an attitude “celebratory about the homosexual lifestyle.”
-The Mattachine Societies in Washington, D.C. and New York staged demonstrations that protested discrimination against homosexuals.
-These groups argued “that the closing of gay bars was a denial of the right to free assembly and that the criminalization of homosexuality was a denial of the ‘right to the pursuit of happiness.’”
+The gay rights movement was less popular in the 1960s than later decades, but it still engaged in public protest and an attitude "celebratory about the homosexual lifestyle."
+The Mattachine Society in Washington, D.C. and New York staged demonstrations that protested discrimination against homosexuals.
+These groups argued "that the closing of gay bars was a denial of the right to free assembly and that the criminalization of homosexuality was a denial of the 'right to the pursuit of happiness.'"
 In 1969, the United States had fifty gay and lesbian organizations that engaged in public protest.